NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 application on just one node after getting access to a FGA compute node by submitting an interactive batch job to the fge queue.

-Note: For the more advanced use case, the necessary setup for starting the deamon on all the nodes etc. may be a little more complicated, but the same principle should apply.

 Assuming you have obtained an interactive compute node as mentioned above: